Maiiakal/supermarket-pos-system/README.md

 ## Code Architecture

-Several design patterns have researched and by far this project was mostly inspired by alan2207's [bulletproof-react](https://github.com/alan2207/bulletproof-react).
+Several design patterns have been researched and by far this project was mostly inspired by alan2207's [bulletproof-react](https://github.com/alan2207/bulletproof-react).